-Our decision to engage an expert third party, and the associated Guidance below, are to ensure the voluntary redress funding is well targeted, and is allocated in the best way to maximise the long-term positive impact of voluntary redress payments for energy consumers across Great Britain, and in particular those in vulnerable circumstances.
+Our decision to engage an expert third party, and the associated Guidance below, is to ensure the voluntary redress funding is well targeted, and is allocated in the best way to maximise the long-term positive impact of voluntary redress payments for energy consumers across Great Britain, and in particular those in vulnerable circumstances.

-Further information on eligibility for the scheme, and how to apply, can be found on the EST webpage.
+Further information on eligibility for the redress scheme, and how to apply, can be found on the EST webpage.